-Action Addressees Markers Responsible individuals and organs Implementation period Appointment of the Plenipotentiary for equal treatment to monitor issues related to gender equality and implementation of the obligations arising from the Gender Equality Plan.
-ISP PAN employees Director's ordinance Director Beginning with 1 January 2023 Increasing the management and staff's competence in gender equality and diversity management through workshops and the sharing of experiences and good practices.
-ISP PAN employees, particularly the management - Number of workshops - Number of participants - training materials - the Plenipotentiary's joining the GEinCEE network Plenipotentiary for equal treatment and external workshop entity specializing in the subject matter of equality The first half of 2023 (so that the workshops can be funded from the NAWA grant) Systematic inclusion of the conditions connected with guardianship obligations in researchers' evaluation criteria.
-ISP PAN researchers - Changes to the Employee Evaluation Form - Changes to the ordinance on employee evaluation Director The Scientific Council Legal counsel in cooperation with the Plenipotentiary Adoption of the resolution by the end of 2023
+Action Addressees Markers Responsible individuals and organs Implementation period Appointment of the ISP PAN Director's ordinance Director Beginning with Plenipotentiary for equal treatment to monitor employees ordinance 1 January 2023 issues related to gender equality and implementation of the obligations arising from the Gender Equality Plan.
+Increasing the management and staff's competence in gender equality and diversity management through workshops and the sharing of experiences and good practices.
+ISP PAN employees, particularly the management Number of workshops Number of participants training materials the Plenipotentiary's joining the GEinCEE network Plenipotentiary for equal treatment and external workshop entity specializing in the subject matter of equality The first half of 2023 (so that the workshops can be funded from the NAWA grant) Systematic inclusion of the conditions connected with guardianship obligations in researchers' evaluation criteria.
+ISP PAN researchers Changes to the Employee Evaluation Form Changes to the ordinance on employee evaluation Director The Scientific Council Legal counsel in cooperation with the Plenipotentiary for equal treatment.
+Adoption of the resolution by the end of 2023 Development and implementation of a comprehensive system of working from home and flexible work hours.
+All ISP PAN employees Director's ordinance Director Legal counsel Human Resources Department in cooperation with the Plenipotentiary for equal treatment Implementation of the ordinance before the end of 2024

-for equal treatment.

-Development and implementation of a All ISP PAN employees Director's ordinance Director Implementation of the ordinance

-comprehensive system of working from home Legal counsel before the end of 2024

-and flexible work Human

-hours.
-Resources

-Department

-in cooperation with the Plenipotentiary for equal

-treatment